'We need an additional surge of resources:' Ottawa police chief

 OTTAWA BASEBALL STADIUM

-The Freedom Convoy demonstration has set up a camp in the parking lot at the RCTG Park on Coventry Road.
+The Freedom Convoy demonstration has set up a camp in the parking lot at the RCGT Park on Coventry Road.

 CTV News Ottawa's Jeremie Charron says it appears to be a command centre for the convoy, with multiple large tents set up and at least 100 vehicles.